Company & Philosophy

 Yes, all of our products are certified OU Kosher.

 How do you flavor the non-plain Traditional Creamline and Greek yogurt?

-We flavor our Vanilla, Lemon, and Orange Crème varieties with real, organic extracts (rather than “natural” flavors that are often made with chemicals to cheaply replicate the real thing).
+We flavor our Traditional Creamline Vanilla, Lemon, and Orange Crème varieties with real, organic extracts (rather than “natural” flavors that are often made with chemicals to cheaply replicate the real thing).
 We use only real organic, real maple syrup in our Maple flavor, and wild blueberries (from Maine and Quebec) in our Wild Blueberry variety.

 Your Traditional Creamline yogurt isn't very sweet!
 Is it low sugar?

 We don’t add much sugar to our yogurt, because think any sweetener or flavor should subtly enhance the zingy, fresh flavor of Maple Hill, not mask it.
 We also believe in transparency in food labeling, so here’s a helpful breakdown for added sugar:

 In each six-ounce serving of our Traditional Creamline yogurt, 8 grams of the carbohydrate content come from the naturally occurring lactose in the milk.
 The remaining grams of carbohydrate content come from added organic sugar, pure maple syrup, fruit puree, or combination thereof.

 We add the equivalent of 1.75 teaspoons (7 grams) of pure maple syrup to our Maple flavor (15 grams of carbohydrates total).
 We use only maple syrup to sweeten this variety, along with some vanilla extract to enrich the overall taste.

-Why is your yogurt so tangy / earthy tasting?
+Why is your Traditional Creamline yogurt so tangy / earthy tasting?

 Maple Hill Traditional Creamline yogurt is a “yogurt eater’s yogurt”: zingy, tart, and a distinctly stronger flavor than most yogurt sold in the U.S. because of our milk and our culture process.

 Do you add any thickeners or stabilizers to your yogurt?

-We don’t add guar gum, milk protein powder, pectin, carrageenan, or other commonly used yogurt additives to change the consistency of our creamline yogurt.
-Maple Hill’s luxuriously creamy texture is the result of our slow culture process and our high-quality, full-fat milk.
+We don’t add guar gum, milk protein powder, carrageenan, or other commonly used yogurt additives to change the consistency of our Traditional Creamline yogurt—its creamy texture is the result of our slow culture process and our high-quality, full-fat milk.

 Do you add any preservatives to your yogurt?

 What cultures are added to your yogurt?

 We use the following cultures for our Traditional Creamline yogurt: Bifidobacterium lactis, lactobacillus acidophilus, lactobacillus delbrueckii subsp., Bulgaricus and streptococcus thermophilus.